Salah Isa: Literary career and directions

-In an interview in 2017, Salah Issa argued the existence of what he called “the League of Tyrants Makers” in every era and time, and that it “seeks to besiege the ruler and isolate him from the nation and legitimate institutions, and to impart holiness to him.”
+In an interview in 2017, Salah Issa argued the existence of what he called "the League of Tyrants Makers" in every era and time, and that it "seeks to besiege the ruler and isolate him from the nation and legitimate institutions, and to impart holiness to him."
 He said: “They are now present in Egypt, whether they are ideological groups.
 Or institutions, comprising multiple groups of beneficiaries, and have been promoting in Egypt for a long time and still the idea of a just tyrant with every new ruler, an idea that has been proven wrong by experience and leads to disasters in a world where there is no longer a place for individual rule.
-And the attempts of this association continue with President Sisi, but I think he is fully aware of it, because the system of one opinion is no longer able to survive and withstand in the world of the communications revolution and the one global village, so I imagine that no matter what they do, they will not achieve their goals after two great revolutions.”
+And the attempts of this association continue with President Sisi, but I think he is fully aware of it, because the system of one opinion is no longer able to survive and withstand in the world of the communications revolution and the one global village, so I imagine that no matter what they do, they will not achieve their goals after two great revolutions."

-His works
+Works

 He has published more than 20 books and numerous articles on history, political and social thought and literature, including: